Megha120900/zomato-sql_project/README.md

 ```

-### 3. Identifying average order value of customers who have placed more than 10 orders
+### 3. Average order value of customers who have placed more than 10 orders

 ```sql